Flic-en-Flac

 Flic-en-Flac ([flikɑ̃flak]) is a seaside village on the west coast of Mauritius in the district of Black River.

 The name most likely comes from an Old Dutch phrase, "Fried Landt Flaak", meaning free, flat land.
 Its public white sandy beach is one of the longest on the island.
 This public beach attracts local families, tourists and visitors throughout the year.
 Its lagoon is protected by the surrounding coral reefs.
-The beach provides scenic views over the Indian Ocean horizon and of Le Morne Brabant Peninsula located in the south west of Mauritius.
-Flic-en-Flac is near Tamarin beach which is situated a few kilometres away.
+The beach provides scenic views over the Indian Ocean horizon and of Le Morne Brabant Peninsula located in the southwest of Mauritius.
+Flic-en-Flac is a few kilometres from Tamarin beach.
 The Casela Bird Park near Flic-en-Flac features orchids, over 140 species of birds and the endemic and endangered rare pink pigeon.

 Flic-en-Flac is in a non-industrial part of Mauritius, with a coastline of about 13 km.
 It is geared towards tourism with many luxury hotels in Mauritius, experiencing about 500,000 visitors yearly.
 Spread over 10 km2 of Flic en Flac, it hosts about 4 km2 of sugarcane plantations.
 The town has River Rempart to its south, a La Ferme Reservoir to its northeast, and a groundwater flow which provides freshwater spring to marshes and lagoons near the town.

 The beach erosion and corals near Flic-en-Flac have been the subject of several studies on global climate change.
 According to Sachooda Ragoonaden, the sea level rise is causing a shoreline retreat of 2.7 m per year near Flic-en-Flac.
-The Mauritius government has built gabions to address this erosion, but the subsequent tidal damage has raised concerns about its quality and stability.